zllovesuki/G14Manager/README.md

 ## Requirements

 ROGManager requires "Asus Optimization" to be installed _but does not require AO to be running_.

+In fact, Asus Optimization **cannot** be running, otherwise ROGManager and Asus Optimization will be fighting over control.
 We only need Asus Optimization (the driver) to be installed so Windows will load `atkwmiacpi64.sys`, and exposes a `\\.\ATKACPI` device to be used.

 You do not need any other softwares from Asus (e.g. Armoury Crate and its cousins, etc) running to use ROGManager; you can safely uninstall them from your system.
-However, some softwares (e.g. Asus Optimization) are installed as Windows Services, and you should disable them in Services:
+However, some softwares (e.g. Asus Optimization) are installed as Windows Services, and you should disable them in Services as they do not provide any value:

 ![Running Services](images/services.png)